 We are midwives first.
 We act from love.
 And from that love, and the skills that are learned, the lives of Haitian mothers and babies are saved and improved.
 So, for each student we train and the hundreds and thousands of mothers and babies they will serve throughout their careers, the ripple effect of this love is exponential.
 Student by student, birth by birth, we are part of a revolution even bigger than improved maternal and infant health statistics.
 This is a revolution of love.

 On Valentine’s Day, let us not forget the love that binds us.
 Whether you are a midwife, believe in midwives, or simply treasure mothers and want them to have the best care, the common denominator we share is love.
 Claudie will care for dozens of mothers this month as they labor to bring their children into this world, safely and with dignity.
-In a country with a severe shortage of skilled birth attendants and the highest rates of materrsz_justbornnal and infant mortality in the Western Hemisphere, Claudie will be there in their most vulnerable moments, making sure they are safe, supported, and loved.
+In a country with a severe shortage of skilled birth attendants and the highest rates of maternal and infant mortality in the Western Hemisphere, Claudie will be there in their most vulnerable moments, making sure they are safe, supported, and loved.

 In honor of Valentine’s Day, please consider making a tax-deductible contribution to Caludie and the work of Midwives For Haiti.